GiGurra/flycd/README.md

 #### Configuration repo webhooks

-Configuration repos ar where you store the flycd configuration files (app.yaml, project.yaml, etc).
+Configuration repos are where you store the flycd configuration files (app.yaml, project.yaml, etc).
 If your cloud setup is fairly small/static, or you want to manage its configuration without flycd, you can skip setting up webhooks from this repo.
 In that case you need to ensure you re-run `flycd install` every time your configuration changes.
 Having a configuration repo with webhooks, means less manual interation with flycd and less CD configuration,